susanyang17/doc/dev-ref/Creating_Custom_Themes.md

 `since 3.5.0`

-keikai spreadsheet is an embeddable component that allow web developers to use as a building block for easy web page UI construction whilst delivering the rich functionality of Excel within browsers using pure Java.
-Theme is a collection of stylesheets and associated images for the keikai spreadsheet component.
+Keikai spreadsheet is an embeddable component that allow web developers to use as a building block for easy web page UI construction whilst delivering the rich functionality of Excel within browsers using pure Java.
+Theme is a collection of stylesheets and associated images for the Keikai spreadsheet component.
 Stylesheets are the files with extensions of ".css.dsp".
 Think of them as normal CSS files that could utilize JSP taglib functionality.
 Associated images all have file extensions either of ".gif" or ".png".
 Please refer to the subsections for the process of